Ricin Fast Facts

 1978 - Bulgarian dissident Georgi Markov is shot with a ricin-tipped dart fired from an umbrella while waiting for a bus in London.
 He dies four days later.

-1980s - Some reports indicate that ricin may have possibly been used in the Iran-Iraq war.

-March 20, 2003 - Ricin is found in a Paris train station, the Gare de Lyon.

-February 2, 2004 - A powdery substance tentatively identified as ricin is found in Senator Bill Frist's mailroom in the Dirksen Senate office building.
+February 2, 2004 - Ricin is found in Senator Bill Frist's mailroom in the Dirksen Senate office building.

-February 3, 2004 - Senate Majority Leader Bill Frist says that tests have identified the substance as ricin.
-Federal authorities say they found no indication of international terrorism in the discovery and that a criminal investigation is under way.
-The full Senate convenes as usual, but the Dirksen, Hart and Russell Senate office buildings remain closed after the discovery.

 February 3, 2004 - Law enforcement sources say that a letter addressed to the White House was intercepted in November 2003 after it was found to contain ricin.
 Ricin was also found in a letter in October 2003 at a postal handling facility in Greenville, South Carolina.
-Both letters are under federal investigation.
 The letter in Greenville was addressed to the Department of Transportation and demanded that changes in truckers' sleep/work schedules not be implemented.

-July 28, 2004 - The FBI announces that three jars of baby food, in two separate incidents, have been contaminated with ground castor beans.
-The incidents took place in Irvine, California.

-February 22, 2008 - A small amount of ricin, an anarchist handbook and firearms are found in a Las Vegas hotel room.
-The FBI is called in and later declares to media that it does not seem terroristic in nature.
+February 22, 2008 - A small amount of ricin and firearms are found in a Las Vegas hotel room.

 April 28, 2008 - Thomas Tholen of Utah, Bergendorff's cousin, pleads not guilty on charges he knew about the creation of ricin and did not report it.
 Investigators believe Bergendorff's ricin was created in Tholen's basement.